emilbgetacademy/Emne_3/README.md

 $ mkdir HelloWorld
 $ cd HelloWorld

-# choose one of these
+# choose one of these create a project
-$ dotnet new console --framework net7.0 # create top level statement skeleton/template for the project
+$ dotnet new console --framework net7.0 # use top level statement template
-$ dotnet new console --framework net7.0 --use-program-main # create standard skeleton/template for the project
+$ dotnet new console --framework net7.0 --use-program-main # use standard template

 # add gitignore
 $ dotnet new gitignore